ajaxboy/cjax/README.md

 ## Requirements

-+    PHP 5.2+
++    PHP 7.2+

+Note, older version of php may still be supported but are not recommended.

 ## Cjax 5.9

-Version 5.9  brings scalabity improvements and processing power to work on heavy duty ajax.
+Version 5.9  brings scalability improvements and processing power to work on heavy duty ajax.
 It improves upon caching and processing core functionality, plugin processing, speed.
 So you definitely want this version (currently on the master branch)